course-dprep/movie-runtimes-on-average-rating_IMDB/README.md

 ### Alternative way
 In case you wish to run the code in a more manual way, you can replace step 3 by running the code files in the order below:
-- ../src/data-prepraration/download_data.R
+- ../src/data-preparation/download_data.R
-- ../src/data-prepraration/merge_data.R
+- ../src/data-preparation/merge_data.R
-- ../src/data-prepraration/clean_data.R
+- ../src/data-preparation/clean_data.R
 - ../src/analysis/model_results.R

+The final pdf containing a project overview and the final results can be obtained by rendering the following Rmarkdown document:
+- ../src/paper/data_analysis.Rmd

 ## __More resources__
 For this project, we used the following resources: